S-YOU/doTA/README.md

   - set by default - `undefined`, `0`, `false` will be blank
   - use `loose=0` if you don't want `0` as blank

+- strip
+  - strip whitespaces before and after tags, disabled by default

 - scope
   - will create new scope with `$scope.$new()`
   - having `ng-controller` on dota-render directive will have new scope too, but only one.